Rural Housing Service, USDA.

 (1) Other funds.
 Points allowed under this paragraph are to be based on documented successful history or written evidence that the funds are available.

 (a) The intermediary will obtain non-Rural Development loan or grant funds or provide housing tax credits (measured in dollars) to pay part of the cost of the ultimate recipients' project cost.
+The Intermediary shall pledge as collateral its PRLF Revolving Fund, including its portfolio of investments derived from the proceeds of other funds and this loan award.
 Points for the amount of funds from other sources are as follows:

 (i) At least 10 percent but less than 25 percent of the total development cost (as defined in 7 CFR part 3560 Section 3560.11)—5 points;

-(ii) At least 25 percent but less than 50 percent of the total development cost—10 points; or
+(ii) At least 25 percent but less than 50 percent of the total project cost—10 points; or

 (iii) 50 percent or more of the total project cost—15 points.

 (b) The intermediary will provide loans to the ultimate recipient from its own funds (not loan or grant) to pay part of the ultimate recipients' project cost.
 The amount of the intermediary's own funds will average: